ax-va/Learning-Rust-Klabnik-Nichols-2023/rust-summary/crates-io-and-publishing-packages.md

 ### Publishing to Crates.io

-Notice: publishing a package version is *permanent* that means *the version cannot be overwritten or be deleted*.
+A published package version is *permanent*.
+This means that *the version cannot be overwritten or be deleted*.

 The changes must be commited to publish
 ```unix